qwo/blog/blog/content/2020/list-of-national-emergencies-in-the-us.md

 QF

-* Been 69 different National States Of Emergecneis
+* Been 68 different National States Of Emergencies,
+* 34 have ended, 34 are still ongoing
 * Different Types include
   * Arms
   * Economic